From the Program Director and Associate Program Director

 The current concept of surgical training began over a hundred years ago at the Johns Hopkins Hospital by Dr. William Halsted.
 The ideas of Dr. Halsted have served this country well, providing generations of well-trained surgeons.
 Yet as times have changed, so has residency training.
-I believe that the Department of Surgery at Indiana University is well positioned to allow us to be leaders in the change process and feel confident that we are training and educating tomorrow's best trained surgeons with the option of choosing careers in general surgery or pursuing fellowship training.
+The Department of Surgery at Indiana University is well positioned to allow us to be leaders in the change process and feel confident that we are training and educating tomorrow's best trained surgeons with the option of choosing careers in general surgery or pursuing fellowship training.

 The goal of this department is to train the leaders of American surgery for the future.
 We do this through providing solid broad-based clinical training and the opportunity to participate in basic science and clinical research.
 To accomplish this we are committed to attracting the brightest and the best applicants to be part of the very exciting future of this department.

-Thanks again for your interest in our program.
+Thank you again for your interest in our program.